calico32/tools.calebc.co/README.md

 Tools and utilities website.
 Everything runs entirely in the browser.

 - [Course Calendar Generator](https://tools.calebc.co/course-calendar/): generate an `.ics` calendar for your course schedule

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.